Hedgehawk11/buzzers/README.md

 Now you do.

 Built on playroom kit and nodejs
-Just run the thing as you would a node app, ive only tested it on Linux Mint and Kubuntu, so idk if it will work on windows, or just use the vercel instance, linked on the right (or below if on mobile)
+Just run the thing as you would a node app, ive only tested it on Linux Mint and Kubuntu, so idk if it will work on windows, or just use the vercel instance, linked on the right (or above if on mobile)

 ## How make work?